islomar/corporate-hotel-booking-kata/README.md

 ![Run build and tests workflow](https://github.com/islomar/java-kata-template/actions/workflows/gradle.yml/badge.svg)

-# Java template for a kata
+# Corporate Hotel Booking kata

 - Template repository for Java katas
 - The repository is created as a **GitHub repository template**, so that you can easily create your own GitHub